 *Organizations listed for identification purposes only

-The Portland Worker’s Rights’ Board is a community-based project of Portland Jobs with Justice, a coalition of labor unions, community organizations, faith-based organizations and other concerned people.
+The Portland Workers’ Rights Board is a community-based project of Portland Jobs with Justice, a coalition of over 100 labor unions, community, faith, and student organizations.
 Portland Jobs with Justice is part of a national coalition that works to promote economic justice and human rights for working people and their families.
 There are more than 40 Jobs with Justice chapters nationwide.